by Jeff B » one month ago

 Good luck!

-by Harold Gilbert » 3 weeks ago
+by Harold Gilbert » one month ago

 My only suggestion would be to use a tank full of 100LL fuel, it sounds like vapor lock to me.
 At that elevation, low octane fuel could easily vapor lock.
 Just a suggestion that may prove to be a very easy fix.